stratapp/stratapp-website/_blog/social-collaboration-adding-org-design-to-save-you-time-short-version.md

   remember everybody's name.
 video_id: 5rCwJcjr1cc
 banner_image: ''
-slug: social collaboration apps with org design and structure
+slug: social collaboration apps with org design and structure short version
 seo_title: social collaboration apps with org design and structure | short version
 seo_description: "#stratapp is the world's first to apply org design and structure to social collaboration - this will save you many hours every month."